mjtamlyn/ayb-notes/2-switch-from-relational-to-graph.md

 Open source NoSQL dbms with transactions, extended-SQL, master-master replication etc. but has graph model!

 Traverse a relationship is easy - each vertex knows about its edges.
 It's a physical link!
+But with RDBMS you have to do this every time - CRAZY!